 The incidence of sialolithiasis is estimated at 1 in 10000 to 1 in 30000 individuals.
-The primary age at diagnosis is between 30 to 60 years old, and there is a higher incidence in males.
-Approximately 85% of stones occur within the submandibular gland due to a variety of factors, making it the most common location for sialolithiasis.
-One such factor is that the submandibular duct ascends towards its opening in the oral cavity, which can result in a stagnant flow of saliva.
+The primary age of diagnosis is between 30 and 60 years old, with a higher incidence in males.
+Approximately 85% of sialoliths occur within the submandibular gland, making it the most common location for sialolithiasis.
+One of the reasons is that the submandibular duct ascends towards its opening in the oral cavity, resulting in a stagnant flow of saliva.
 Additionally, the submandibular gland produces predominately mucinous saliva, which is more viscous than the secretions created by the parotid gland, resulting in a more stagnant flow of secretions.
-The submandibular gland also produces more alkaline saliva, which predisposes to precipitation of inorganic salts (i.e., calcium and phosphate), which further predisposes to salivary stone formation.
+The submandibular gland also produces more alkaline saliva, which predisposes to precipitation of inorganic salts (i.e., calcium and phosphate), further leading to salivary stone formation.
 Approximately 15% of salivary stones occur within the parotid gland, and less than 5% occur within the sublingual and minor salivary glands.

-The exact pathogenesis of sialolithiasis is not well understood, with two dominant theories suggested regarding their formation.
-One theory suggests that there are multiple internal microcalculi within salivary gland secretory granules.
+The exact pathogenesis of sialolithiasis is not well understood, but two dominant theories were suggested.
+One of them proposes that there are multiple internal microcalculi within salivary gland secretory granules.
 When these microcalculi get secreted into the salivary ducts, they may act as a nidus for the formation of larger calculi, ultimately forming a sialolith.
-Another proposed hypothesis suggests bacteria or food debris within the oral cavity may enter the distal submandibular or parotid ducts.
+The second hypothesis suggests bacteria or food debris within the oral cavity enter the distal submandibular or parotid ducts.
 Over time, this organic substrate may act as a nidus for the formation of larger calculi.

 History and Physical

-Clinical diagnosis of sialolithiasis can be challenging as patients may not be symptomatic unless the stone results in obstruction of the salivary ducts, termed sialadenitis.
-Patients with obstructing stones will commonly present with a history of unilateral salivary gland swelling and acute onset of pain that worsens with meals.
+Clinical diagnosis of sialolithiasis can be challenging as patients may not be symptomatic unless the stone obstructs the salivary ducts, termed sialadenitis.
+Patients with obstructing stones will commonly present a history of unilateral salivary gland swelling and acute onset of pain that worsens with meals.
 The physical exam will demonstrate asymmetric swelling of the affected salivary gland.
 Approximately 60% of parotid stones and 30% of submandibular stones will be located distally in their respective ducts.
 If large enough, these stones may be visually apparent on examination of the oral cavity.
-On visual inspection, salivary stones typically demonstrate an oval or round shape and a white or yellow color.
-If not visually apparent, the stones are usually palpable along the anatomic course of the affected salivary duct/gland.
+Salivary stones typically demonstrate an oval or round shape and a white or yellow color on visual inspection.
+If not visually apparent, the stones are usually palpable along the anatomic course of the affected salivary duct or gland.

-There are a variety of radiographic tests with utility for the diagnosis of sialolithiasis.
-Historically, conventional radiographs utilizing occlusal views were the initial diagnostic choice.
-These demonstrated large radiopaque ductal stones well.
-However, they missed smaller stones and were insensitive to parenchymal stones.
-Additionally, only around 80% of stones are radioopaque, which leads to a large number of stones not being diagnosed.
-While conventional radiography can still be useful in the initial workup of salivary stones, modern imaging techniques using ultrasound or CT can provide better sensitivity for diagnosis as well as localization information.
+Conventional radiographs using occlusal views were the initial diagnostic choice in the past.
+These can detect large radiopaque ductal stones relatively well, but they miss smaller and parenchymal stones.
+Additionally, only around 80% of stones are radioopaque, which leads to many stones not being diagnosed.
+While conventional radiography can still be useful in the initial workup of salivary stones, modern imaging techniques using ultrasound or CT scans can accurately diagnose the sialoliths and provide their exact location.

-Sialography is historically regarded as the gold standard for the diagnosis of sialolithiasis as it allows for excellent visualization of the salivary ducts and underlying ductal pathology.
-Using this technique, contrast injected via small needle allows radiographic visualization and acts as a sialogogue and can be therapeutic, allowing passage of smaller stones.
-Disadvantages include radiation exposure (mainly if using digital is utilized) and risk of contrast reaction.
+Sialography is traditionally regarded as the gold standard for diagnosing sialolithiasis as it allows excellent visualization of the salivary ducts and underlying ductal pathology.
+In this technique, contrast is injected via a small needle, enabling radiographic visualization, acting as a sialogogue, and allowing passage of smaller stones.
+Disadvantages include radiation exposure and risk of contrast reaction.

 Non-contrast computed tomography (NCCT) is a widely used modality for the evaluation of sialolithiasis.
+It is a valid tool for diagnosing sialolithiasis when it is big enough or when the radiographic slices are done every millimeter.
 Advantages include excellent sensitivity and specificity for calcified stones, fast acquisition time, and widespread availability.
 Disadvantages include radiation exposure and limited evaluation of the ductal system or underlying pathology (i.e., obstructing masses).
-The administration of intravenous contrast has historically been utilized only as an adjunct to NCCT due to concerns small vessels may simulate calcifications resulting in false-positive results.
+The administration of intravenous contrast has been used only as an adjunct to NCCT due to concerns small vessels may simulate calcifications resulting in false-positive results.
 A recent study in the American Journal of Neuroradiology comparing contrast-enhanced CT (CECT) and NCCT demonstrated excellent sensitivity and specificity with no false-positive results.
-Benefits of initial CECT include better evaluation of the ductal system, improved soft-tissue contrast in the assessment of salivary masses, and decreased radiation dose (compared to dual-phase NCCT with CECT).
+Benefits of initial contrast-enhanced CT include better evaluation of the ductal system, improved soft-tissue contrast in assessing salivary masses and decreased radiation dose (compared to dual-phase NCCT with CECT).

 MR Sialography demonstrates similar sensitivity and specificity to NCCT for the evaluation of sialolithiasis.
 Benefits of MR include excellent visualization of the salivary ducts without the need for contrast and no radiation exposure.
 Disadvantages include cost, image acquisition time, and limited availability compared to NCCT and Ultrasonography.

-Ultrasonography provides a noninvasive method of imaging sialolithiasis.
-The usual appearance of sialoliths utilizing ultrasound is a hyperechoic focus with posterior shadowing.
+Ultrasonography provides a non-invasive method of imaging sialolithiasis.
+The usual appearance of sialoliths on ultrasound is a hyperechoic focus with posterior shadowing.
 Benefits to ultrasonography include no radiation exposure, real-time image interpretation, and widespread availability.
-Ultrasound is often available at point of care and can provide rapid diagnostic information to dictate further management.
-Ultrasound is highly operator dependent, which is supported when reviewing the literature, which reveals a wide range of reported sensitivity and specificity.
-Reported sensitivities are best for stones greater than 2 to 3 mm in size, and recent research has demonstrated sensitivity and specificity for stones greater than 3 mm in size comparable to conventional NCCT and sialoendoscopy.
+Ultrasound is often available at the point of care and can provide rapid diagnostic information.
+Ultrasound is highly operator-dependent, revealing a wide range of reported sensitivity and specificity.
+Reported sensitivities are best for stones greater than 2 to 3 mm in size.
+Recent research has demonstrated sensitivity and specificity for stones greater than 3 mm in size comparable to conventional NCCT and sialoendoscopy.

 Treatment / Management

-Management of sialolithiasis should begin with conservative measures including massage of the salivary gland, nonsteroidal anti-inflammatory drugs (NSAIDs), and sialogogues.
+Management of sialolithiasis should begin with conservative measures, including massaging the salivary gland, nonsteroidal anti-inflammatory drugs (NSAIDs), and sialogogues.
 Signs of infection, including cervical adenopathy, purulent discharge from the salivary ducts, or erythema surrounding the salivary ducts, indicate the need for antibiotic therapy.

-If conservative management is unsuccessful, further treatment is dictated based on the size, number, and location of the sialolith.
+Further treatment is dictated based on the sialolith's size, number, and location if conservative management is unsuccessful.

-Salivary stones within the parotid duct that measure less than 7 mm and are mobile requires endoscopic removal.
-If endoscopic management is unsuccessful or the stones have become impacted, ESWL is considered the most appropriate second-line therapy with subsequent endoscopic removal of fragmented stones.
-Treatment of salivary stones that do not respond to ESWL is with a combined transcutaneous and endoscopic approach (assuming the stone is visible under endoscopy).
+Salivary stones within the parotid duct that measure less than 7 mm and are mobile require endoscopic removal.
+If endoscopic management is unsuccessful or the stones have become impacted, external shockwave lithotripsy is considered the most appropriate second-line therapy with subsequent endoscopic removal of fragmented stones.
+Treatment of salivary stones that do not respond to external shockwave lithotripsy is with a combined transcutaneous and endoscopic approach (assuming the stone is visible under endoscopy).
 Surgical excision of the parotid gland should be a last resort.

 The differential diagnosis for salivary gland swelling includes: